microsoft/vstest-docs/README.md

+# This repository is archived, content is moved to https://github.com/microsoft/vstest

 ### Visual Studio Test Platform Documentation

 You've found the GitHub repository which contains the content for the Visual Studio Test Platform documentation.